Learning on Screen - The British Universities and Colleges Film and Video Council: Learning on Screen Television and Radio Services

 Learning on Screen Off-Air Recording Back-Up Service - Learning on Screen records and retains, under licence and copyright exception, some 44,000 hours per year of UK television and radio content.
 Nearly two decades of these recordings are held from June 1998 onwards.
-The channels recorded are: BBC One, BBC Two, BBC Three (up to February 2016, when it moved online, and recorded again when it returned to terrestrial in February 2022), BBC Four, ITV, Channel 4, More4 and Five, Sky News and BBC News 24.
+The channels recorded are: BBC One, BBC Two, BBC Three, BBC Four, ITV1, Channel 4, More4, Channel 5, Sky News and BBC News.
 BBC Radio 4 and BBC Radio 4 Extra are also now recorded and retained.
 Copies may only be supplied to staff in subscribing member institutions which also hold an Educational Recording Agency (ERA) licence.

 BoB (Box of Broadcasts) this is a shared online service for universities and colleges in the UK which also have current ERA licences.
 It offers staff and students the opportunity to record and retain streamed copies of programmes (and extracts from programmes) in their own personal online play-lists.
 It is a form of scholarly 'see it again/hear it again' service which retains programme copies as long as the users require them to be retained (unlike most broadcasters' equivalent online services which retain copies for a relatively short time only).
 As of July 2022 it contained over 3 million broadcasts.

 TV Times Index (TVTip) provides a unique searchable index to the London edition of the TVTimes, the listings magazine for ITV broadcasts, from September 1955 to March 1985.
 TVTiP allows users to search for programmes, production staff and performers.
 It contains approximately 250,000 records.

 This Week was a leading ITV current affairs series, running from January 1956 to December 1992.
-From 1978-1986 it was known as TVEye.
+From 1978 to 1986 it was known as TVEye.
 The This Week database is a record of the entire production history of the series.
 It has been enhanced by the contributions of expert researchers and information shared with the project by FremantleMedia and used with their permission.
 This Week is accessed via the Learning on Screen website and is authenticated by Athens jointly with the TV Times Project database (TVTiP).
 It is free at point of access to all staff and students in further and higher education institutions in the United Kingdom and to Learning on Screen members.